-Director/Program Coordinator: Building Principals/Grant Recipients center.
+Director/Program Coordinator: Building Principals/Grant Recipients

-Program Description: The Franklin Educational Foundation (FEF) was founded in initiated by teachers and administrators within the district
+Program Description: The Franklin Educational Foundation (FEF) was founded in by teachers and administrators within the district

 1997 to help all grade levels in the Franklin Public Schools achieve excellence.
-Since inception, the FEF has donated in excess of \$300,000 to the Franklin Public Schools to benefit students in Franklin's six elementary schools, three middle schools, high school, and early childhood development compliance with the grants awarded or to pay for contracted services, equipment and materials to carry out the project as approved by the district and the Foundation.
+Since inception, the FEF has donated in excess of \$300,000 to the Franklin Public Schools to benefit students in Franklin's six elementary schools, three middle schools, high school, and early childhood development center.

+Fee Structure: Various grant awards from the FEF to support projects initiated compliance with the grants awarded or to pay for contracted services, equipment and materials to carry out the project as approved by the district and the Foundation.